eENVplus/deegree-workspace-eenvplus/README.md

 # deegree-workspace-eenvplus
 Configuration for eENVplus INSPIRE compliant services, using deegree WMS and WFS

-This workspace is a complete INSPIRE View and Download Services setup.
-It contains WFSs (2.0.0 and 1.1.0) configured for all Annex I, II, and III Data Themes and a WMS (1.3.0 and 1.1.1) that illustrates some layers from the eENVplus pilots.
+This workspace is an INSPIRE View and Download Services setup.
+It contains WFSs (2.0.0 and 1.1.0) configured for *Bio-geographical Regions*, *Habitats and Biotopes*, *Hydrography*, *Protected Sites*, *Species Distribution*, and *Utility and Government Services* Data Themes and a WMS (1.3.0 and 1.1.1) pre-configured with some layers from the eENVplus pilots.

 ## Installation